Miroslav Holeňák: International career

 Holeňák debuted for the Czech national team on 27 March 2002 in a 0–0 draw against Wales in Cardiff.
 His second start came in April of the same year in Ioannina against Greece.
 His last match was a 4–1 victory against Slovakia in August 2002.
 He was included in the squad for the match against Austria on 11 October 2003 but did not start.

+Coaching career

+In 2022, Holeňák was appointed as manager by Czech National Football League club Varnsdorf.